When the Monica Lewinsky sex scandal broke, I called St. Petersburg Times cartoonist Don Addis (who was also a charter member of the

 Rather than awaiting Clinton's unlikely resignation, Don decided instead to use the idea on 4/3/98 when the Paula Jones lawsuit was initially dismissed -- in this case, raising the "flag" back up from half mast.
 (Of course, Clinton nevertheless wound up paying Jones $800,000.)

 As a credit, Don included a small "GP" (arrow).
 He also gave me the original artwork (containing a handwritten "Thank You") which is the version you are now viewing.

-Return to Posner's Misc.
-Page
+Return to Posner's Publications Page